MA History and Scottish History

 Introducing MA History and Scottish History

-Other History courses in Year 1 are broad survey courses that will emphasise processes and patterns within broad chronological and geographical frameworks, designed to prepare you for more specialised study in Years 3 and 4.
+Other history courses in Year 1 are broad survey courses.
+These will emphasise processes and patterns within broad chronological and geographical frameworks and prepare you for more specialised study in Years 3 and 4.

 Current courses cover historical periods from the early Middle Ages to the present.
 You will take two of these courses.